BitDesert/NinjaVault-Server/README.md

 ## Installation

 1. Copy the `ecosystem.config.default.js` file as `ecosystem.config.js`
 2. Modify the environment values according to your setup
+If you don't want Matomo analytics remove the corresponding config entries
 3. Serve the API endpoint (`APP_PORT`) via Nginx
 4. Configure your node callback in the `config.json` to the `CALLBACK_PORT` e.g.:
 ```